Tips to Help the Transition from Detergent Shampoos to Natural SHAMPOO BARS

 Hard water can make it more difficult to create a good lather and to rinse all of the natural shampoo lather from your hair.
 It is a fact that synthetic detergents rinse more easily in hard water than soap, which is why detergents became the laundry detergent of choice by most people.
-Without detergents, you may feel a gummy soap residue in your hair, especially if your hair is long (this is where developing a proper technique can help).

 - Another little trick is to add a pinch of baking soda to a quart of warm water.
 Use this solution to wet hair before shampooing.
 It can help the shampoo bar lather better and thus rinse out more thoroughly.

 - Read more about Baking Soda for build-up

 Do You Have Product Build Up on Your Hair